Graduate Student Alumnus (Ph.D.)

 - Extending the Reach of AND/OR Search for Optimization in Graphical Models..
 Lars Otten.
 Ph.D.
 Thesis, 2013.

 - A System for Exact and Approximate Genetic Linkage Analysis of SNP Data in Large Pedigrees.
 Mark Silberstein, Omer Weissbrod, Lars Otten, Anna Tzemach, Andrei Anisenia, Oren Shtark, Dvir Tuberg, Eddie Galfrin, Irena Gannon, Adel Shalata, Zvi U. Borochowitz, Rina Dechter, Elizabeth Thompson, Dan Geiger.
-To appear in Bioinformatics, 2012.
+In Bioinformatics Vol. 29(2), 2012.
 (Supplementary material)

 - Predicting the Size of Depth-First Branch and Bound Search Trees.
 Levi Lelis, Lars Otten, and Rina Dechter.
 In Proceedings of AAAI'13, Bellevue, WA, July 2013.